WITHDRAWAL OF RANITIDINE

 Food and Drug Administration (FDA)requested that all forms of prescription and over-the-counter (OTC) ranitidine (Zantac) be removed from the U.S. market.
 This recommendation was made because unacceptable levels of NDMA, a probable carcinogen (cancer-causing chemical), were found in some ranitidine products.
 If you’re prescribed ranitidine, talk with your doctor about safe alternative options before stopping the drug.
 If you’re taking OTC ranitidine, stop taking the drug and talk with your healthcare provider about alternative options.
 Instead of taking unused ranitidine products to a drug take-back site, dispose of them according to the product’s instructions or by following the FDA’s guidance.

-Heartburn is an uncomfortable sensation that occurs when acid from the stomach travels upward to where it shouldn’t be, such as the esophagus and mouth.
+Heartburn is an uncomfortable sensation caused by acid traveling from the stomach to the esophagus and mouth.
 The acid causes a burning sensation to spread through the chest.

 Most people experience heartburn due to irritation from foods or drinks.
 If they lie down immediately after eating, the acid usually comes up more easily.